srsuryadev/img-compression-cv-proj/index.md

 ## Evaluation for depth based compression (d-JPEG)

 * **Dataset - <a href="http://vision.ucsd.edu/~kai/svt/ ">Street View Text (SVT)</a> extracted from Google Street View (350 images)**
-350 images (images containing text in it).
+350 images.
 Text is one of the finer and important detail  that can be present in the image.
 Our compression method should not lose this information.

-* Computer Vision System - EAST (An Efficient Accurate Scene Text Detector - CVPR ‘17)
+* **Computer Vision System - EAST (An Efficient Accurate Scene Text Detector - CVPR ‘17)**

 This table shows the file size savings got from the d-JPEG compression,